 Then we added an e-book, which we sell for only a few dollars but it sells steadily, day after day.

 You're on the site now so you know what it looks like.
-We could forget about keeping up with SEO and HTML and worrying about how to design a website, as SBI does all that for you.
+We could forget about keeping up with SEO and HTML and worrying about how to design a website, as Solo Build It does all that for you.
 We just got on with what we wanted to do – writing about travel.
-SBI took care of the rest.
+Solo Build It took care of the rest.

 And all it took was a click.
 The rest followed like day follows night.

 The catch?
 We ain't found one yet!
-In fact we're so happy with the way this one is going, and the revenue it's bringing in, that we started a second one, Greece Travel Secrets, and then a third, Beyond London Travel.
+In fact we're so happy with the way this one is going, and the revenue it's bringing in, that we started a second one, Greece Travel Secrets.